April 23, 2024

 Breaking the Cycle: Treatment and Lifestyle Changes

 If you suspect you have sleep apnea, it’s crucial to get diagnosed by a doctor.
-They can perform a sleep study to confirm sleep apnea and determine its severity.
-Depending on the type and severity, treatment options may include:
+Depending on the severity, treatment options may include:

-• Oral Appliance Therapy: In some cases, a custom-made oral appliance can be used to help keep your airway open.
+Oral Appliance Therapy: Custom-made oral devices to keep the airway open.

-• Surgery: In severe cases, surgery may be necessary to remove tissue or widen the airway.
+Surgery: In severe cases, surgery may be needed to remove tissue or widen the airway.

-• Healthy Diet: Focus on a balanced diet rich in fruits, vegetables, and whole grains.
-Limit processed foods, sugary drinks, and unhealthy fats.
+Healthy Diet: Focus on whole foods, reduce processed sugars and unhealthy fats.

 Conclusion